richelbilderbeek/correct_cpp/get_100_percent_code_coverage.md

 }
 ```

-Note that now the code written to trigger 100% code coverage actually test something useful.
+As a bonus, the tests are now actually doing something useful.